kim-morgan/CV/README.md

 #### Problem solving

 My background in mathematics has equipped me with a passion for cracking tough problems.
 This has definitely been evident in my experience at Makers, where I have gravitated toward becoming the go-to problem solver in my teams.
 For example, during the Acebook challenge, another pair called me to see if I could help them solve an issue they were having with allowing users to upload profile pictures.
-I guided them with debugging and noticed that the problem seemed to be with the way we had configured our passwords, and successfully managed to solve the issue by changing the way we had configured our password requirement.
+I guided them with debugging and noticed that the problem seemed to be with the way we had configured our passwords, and managed to solve the issue by changing the way we had configured our password requirement.
 This allowed us to have profile pictures on the website, which is a very key feature of a successful Acebook clone.

 #### Motivated self-starter

 Whenever I notice an issue, I am always proactive at coming up with new ways to solve it.
 For example, when I joined my former company, I found that they had been spending 3-4 hours per week on a repetitive task for several years.
-Within days of starting the job, I researched ways to automate this task and wrote a VBA macro despite having little prior knowledge.
+Within days of starting the job, I researched ways to automate this task and wrote a VBA macro despite having little prior knowledge or having been explicitly instructed to do this.
 This saved the company several hours per week and eliminated the need to have an intern come in to do the task.

 #### Adaptability to unfamiliar environments